linorobot/linorobot2_hardware/README.md

     #define PWM_BITS 8

-Constants Meaning:
+Constants' Meaning:

 - **K_P, K_I, K_D** - PID constants used to translate the robot's target velocity to motor speed.

-- **MOTOR_MAX_RPM** - Maximum number of rotation your motor can do in a minute specified by the manufacturer.
+- **MOTOR_MAX_RPM** - Maximum number of rotations your motor can do in a minute specified by the manufacturer.

 - **MOTOR_OPERATING_VOLTAGE** - Operating voltage of the motor specified by the manufacturer.
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.

 - **MOTOR_POWER_MEASURED_VOLTAGE** - Measured voltage of the motor's power source.
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.

 - **COUNTS_PER_REVX** - The total number of pulses the encoder has to read to be considered as one revolution.
 You can either use the manufacturer's specification or the calibrated value in the next step.
-If you're planning to use the calibrated value, ensurethat you have defined the correct values for `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`.
+If you're planning to use the calibrated value, ensure that you have defined the correct values for `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`.

 - **WHEEL_DIAMETER** - Diameter of the wheels.